itsnot-aduck/nd0067-c4-deployment-process-project-starter/README.md

 - A RDS database running Postgres.

 - A S3 bucket for hosting uploaded pictures.
 ```

 ### Installation

 Provision the necessary AWS services needed for running the application:

-1. In AWS, provision a publicly available RDS database running Postgres. <Place holder for link to classroom article>
+1. In Local, provision a available database running Postgres.
-1. In AWS, provision a s3 bucket for hosting the uploaded files. <Place holder for tlink to classroom article>
+1. Locally, you can specify environment variables in .env files.
+The required variables are listed down in `src/config/config.ts` in *udagram-api*.
 1. Export the ENV variables needed or use a package like [dotnev](https://www.npmjs.com/package/dotenv)/.
 1. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run dev`.
 1. Without closing the terminal in step 1, navigate to the udagram-frontend `cd starter/udagram-frontend` to intall the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run start`.
+1. Use `npm run build` for production build for both.

 ## Testing